0k/kids.cache/README.rst

 can use ``cachetools`` caches under the hood to manage the caching store.

-Keep in mind that the default cache store is... a dict ! which is not a good idea if your program will run for a long time.
+Keep in mind that the default cache store is... a dict ! which is not a good idea if your program will run for a long time and you have cached function calls that will be different throughout the running
+time: the cache store will then grow for each new call making the memory usage of your process grow... perhaps out of bounds.

+In these scenario, you must think about using managed cache stores that will clean and remove old unused cache entries.
+There are many cache store provided in ``cachetools`` and ``kids.cache`` supports them all.

 So if you need any caching store from ``cachetools`` you can provide it::